 In this way they always heap up their sins to the limit.
 The wrath of God has come upon them at last.
 (1 Thessalonians 2:16)

-This is such an important wrath-verse that I will give it an entire post.
+This is such an important wrath-verse that I will devote an entire article to it.
 For now, you’re going to have to take my word for it when I say this passage is not about God smiting the Jews because of their sins.
 How can I be sure?
 Because of what Paul says here:

 All this is from God, who reconciled us to himself through Christ and gave us the ministry of reconciliation: that God was reconciling the world to himself in Christ, not counting men’s sins against them.
 (2 Corinthians 5:18-19)